Chevrolet Tahoe Insurance Rates

 Use our free rate comparison tool above to find the best Chevrolet Tahoe car insurance quotes in your area.

-Average insurance rates for a Chevrolet Tahoe are $1,368 a year including full coverage.
-Comprehensive insurance costs approximately $306, collision insurance costs $506, and liability costs $398.
-Buying just liability costs as little as $460 a year, and insurance for high-risk drivers costs $2,950 or more.
-16-year-old drivers receive the highest rates at up to $5,078 a year.
+Average auto insurance rates for a Chevrolet Tahoe are $1,368 annually with full coverage.
+Comprehensive insurance costs around $306, collision costs $506, and liability costs $398.
+A liability-only policy costs as little as $460 a year, with high-risk insurance costing $2,950 or more.
+Teenage drivers receive the highest rates at $5,078 a year or more.

 Average premium for full coverage: $1,368

-Rates are based on $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes additional medical/uninsured motorist coverage.
-Rates are averaged for all 50 U.S. states and for different Tahoe trim levels.
+These estimates include $500 comprehensive and collision deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
+Rates are averaged for all U.S. states and for different Tahoe trim levels.

 Price Range by Coverage and Risk